jakubmat2001/Web-systems-coursework/README.md

 # Commit nr 9:
 Improved folder structure (more organized), added functionality to create a quote from an authenticated user Displays all the quotes in our database in the project/view-only-project pages

+# Commit nr 10:
+Quotes are now displayed from a single component on both project/view-only-project pages